syamfarh/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case: Find persons**
+**Use case: Find a person**

 **MSS**

-1. Financial Advisor requests to list persons
+1. Financial Advisor requests to find person(s) using a specific input
-2. FAPro shows a list of persons
+2. FAPro shows a list of person(s) who fits the search input
-3. Financial Advisor requests to find a specific person in the list by name
-4. FAPro displays the list of matching persons

     Use case ends.

 **Extensions**

+* 1a.
+The parameter is provided in an invalid format.

+    * 1a1.
+FAPro shows an error message: "Invalid command format!", along with instructions on how to properly use the command.

+      Use case resumes at step 1.

 * 2a.
-The list is empty.
+The list is empty because no contacts exist with the search input.

   Use case ends.

-* 3a.
-The given name is invalid.

-    * 3a1.
-FAPro shows an error message: "Illegal Input!"

-        Use case resumes at step 2.

-* 3b.
-There are no results found.

-    * 3b1.
-FAPro shows an error message: "0 persons listed!"

-        Use case resumes at step 2.

 **Use case: Edit a person**